And the fastest three hours in media, the fastest week in media.

 Whereas Iraq continues to aid and harbor other international terrorist organizations, including organizations that threaten the lives and safety, they were so hell-bent on showing the American people that they were Rambo.

-They were so hellbent on showing them that they were Schwarzenegger, they were the terminator, they were tough guys too, that they authored this thing and then signed it.
+They were tough guys, too, that they authored this thing and then signed it.

-Now it's listen to them to this day.
+Now, to listen to them to this day, the president lied.

 The president's making things up.